tiprankstipranks

 Our business may be subject to sales tax and other indirect taxes in various jurisdictions.

-The application of indirect taxes, such as sales and use, amusement, value-added, goods and services, business and gross receipts, to businesses like ours, and to ticket buyers and sellers in our marketplace, is a complex and evolving issue.
-Significant judgment is required to evaluate applicable tax obligations and, as a result, amounts recorded are subject to adjustment.
+The application of indirect taxes such as sales and use, amusement, value-added, goods and services, business, and gross receipts to businesses like ours, and to ticket buyers and sellers on our marketplace, is a complex and evolving issue.
+Because significant judgment is required to evaluate applicable tax obligations, amounts recorded are subject to adjustment.
 In many cases, the ultimate tax determination is uncertain because it is unclear how new and existing statutes might apply to our business.
-One or more states, localities or countries may seek to impose additional reporting, recordkeeping or indirect tax collection obligations on businesses like ours that facilitate online marketplaces.
+One or more jurisdictions may seek to impose additional reporting, recordkeeping, or indirect tax collection obligations on businesses like ours that facilitate online marketplaces.
 Imposition of an information reporting or tax collection requirement could decrease ticket seller activity on our platform, which would adversely affect our business.
-New legislation could require us, or ticket sellers on our marketplace, to incur substantial compliance costs, including costs associated with tax calculation, collection and remittance and audit requirements, which could adversely affect our business, financial condition and results of operations.
-It is possible that we could face sales and use tax and value-added tax audits in the future and that federal, state, local or international tax authorities could assert that we are obligated to collect additional amounts as taxes on behalf of ticket sellers and remit those taxes to those authorities.
+New legislation could require us, or ticket sellers on our marketplace, to incur substantial compliance costs, including in connection with tax calculation, collection, remittance, as well as audit requirements, which could adversely affect our business, financial condition, and results of operations.
+In addition, we could be subject to sales and use tax and value-added tax audits in the future and that federal, state, local, or international tax authorities could assert that we are obligated to collect additional amounts as taxes on behalf of ticket sellers and remit those taxes to the proper authorities.
 We could also be subject to audits and assessments with respect to jurisdictions for which we have not accrued tax liabilities.
-A successful assertion that we should be collecting additional sales or other taxes in jurisdictions where we have not historically done so, and where we do not accrue for sales or other taxes, could result in substantial tax liabilities for past sales and otherwise adversely affect our business, financial condition and results of operations.
+A successful assertion that we should be collecting additional sales or other taxes in jurisdictions where we have not historically done so, and where we do not accrue for such taxes, could result in substantial tax liabilities for past sales and otherwise adversely affect our business, financial condition, and results of operations.

 Environmental / Social - Risk 1